microbecode/zk-languages/noir/README.md

 1. Go to `contract` folder and execute `aztec-cli compile contracts`
 1. You can deploy locally by `aztec-cli deploy contracts/target/Multiply.json --salt 0`

+If you want, you can even interact with the contract by adjusting the instructions at https://docs.aztec.network/dev_docs/getting_started/quickstart#call-a-contract-with-the-cli

 ## Stand-alone program overview

 ### ZK program